Bazaar: Origins in antiquity

 Scholar Mohammad Gharipour has pointed out that in spite of the centrality of bazaars in Persian history, relatively little is known due to the lack of archaeological evidence.
 Historical records document the concept of a bazaar existing in Iran as early as 3000 BCE, where some large cities contained districts dedicated to trade and commerce.
 Archeological data also suggests the existence of market districts in ancient Mesopotamia.
 Markets centers must have existed in Egypt to conduct international trade, but no archeological evidence for them has been found.
 In Achaemenid Persia (550–330 BCE), documents indicate that crafts were sold in markets close to Persepolis.
 A network of bazaars had sprung up alongside ancient caravan trade routes.
 Bazaars located along these trade routes formed networks, linking major cities with each other and in which goods, culture, people and information could be exchanged.
 Sources from around the same era also indicate that ancient Greeks regulated trade in areas at the center of their cities around stoa buildings.
-The ideas of Greek city planning were spread to the Middle East during the Seleucid period, following the conquests of Alexander the Great.
+The ideas of Greek city planning were spread to West Asia during the Seleucid period, following the conquests of Alexander the Great.

 The Greek historian, Herodotus, noted that in Egypt, roles were reversed compared with other cultures and Egyptian women frequented the market and carried on trade, while the men remain at home weaving cloth.
 He also described The Babylonian Marriage Market.

 Sassanid rule in Iran was an important period for the development of urbanization and commerce.
 In Sassanid Iran, the bazaar was usually the heart of a town or city, where it spread outwards and affected the development of other neighbourhoods.
 The bazaar usually contained, or was adjoined by, an open-air plaza that served as a forum of socio-economic activity.

 Historically, bazaars were also held outside cities at locations where incoming caravans stopped and merchants displayed their goods for sale.
 Bazaars were established at caravanserai, places where a caravan or caravans arrived and remained for rest and refreshments.
 Since this might be infrequent, souks often extended beyond buying and selling goods to include major festivals involving various cultural and social activities.
 Any bazaar may serve a social function as being a place for people to meet in, in addition to its commercial function.

 In pre-Islamic Arabia, two types of souks existed: permanent urban markets and temporary seasonal markets.
 The temporary seasonal markets were held at specific times of the year and became associated with particular types of produce.
 Suq Hijr in Bahrain was noted for its dates while Suq 'Adan was known for its spices and perfumes.
-In spite of the centrality of the Middle East in the history of souks, relatively little is known due to the lack of archaeological evidence.
+In spite of the centrality of West Asia in the history of souks, relatively little is known due to the lack of archaeological evidence.
 However, documentary sources point to permanent marketplaces in cities from as early as 550 BCE.